-The new "Core data from the DSDP" CD-ROM contains all of the original sediment and rock descriptive and analytical files from Disc 1 of the version 1.0 DSDP CD-ROM set and includes a completely cross-platform HTML user interface.
+The 2000 "Core data from the DSDP" CD-ROM contains all of the original sediment and rock descriptive and analytical files from Disc 1 of the version 1.0 DSDP CD-ROM set and includes a completely cross-platform HTML user interface.
 In addition to offering files in the original DSDP ASCII format, and selected files in the original "browse" format, each data type is now offered in an ASCII tab-delimited form suitable for upload into most spreadsheet and database applications.
 Coded fields in the tab-delimited form have been translated to "plain English" for ease of use.

 Cite as: Deep Sea Drilling Project (1989): Archive of Core and Site/Hole Data and Photographs from the Deep Sea Drilling Project (DSDP).
 National Geophysical Data Center, NOAA. doi:10.7289/V54M92G2 [access date]